Australian rules football schism (1938–1949): Final years of throw-pass football

+The VFA's player recruitment and transfer strategies shifted dramatically during this period.
+The flow of star VFL players crossing to the VFA on high wages mostly ceased: even though the Coulter Laws were still in effect, the VFL had by this time established a provident fund for players, and illegal payments from wealthy VFL club benefactors were becoming commonplace, reducing the financial incentives for stars to defect.
+Over 1945 and 1946, most players who transferred from the VFL were ageing players who were not major drawcards, and to whom their VFL clubs were happy to grant clearances.
+At the same time, after several years of the richer clubs recruiting stars to help them to the VFA premiership, Len Toyne led his historically unsuccessful Sandringham club to the 1946 premiership on the back of a speedy team of mostly under-23s recruited from Sandringham's growing local population.
+As clubs sought to emulate Toyne's success and the VFA sought to encourage development of the districts, a rule was introduced in 1948 to prevent VFA clubs from recruiting VFL players older than 27 years, except for a coaching position.
+However, by this time, the flow of talented young players departing the VFA for the VFL had returned to where it was prior to 1938, when the VFA had originally broken from the VFL.

-By 1949, sportswriters commented that positional play had reduced and more players were now following the ball, resulting in crowded play and less speedy open play, which was countering the original intent of the throw pass.
+By 1949, the spectacle of throw pass football was declining.
+Sportswriters commented that positional play had reduced and more players were now following the ball, resulting in crowded play and less speedy open play, which was countering the original intent of the throw pass.
 VFA crowds were beginning to wane, having dropped from 4,200 in 1947 to 3,380 in 1949, and the VFA's rules were gaining no further penetration into minor markets, nor support from the ANFC leagues.
 Some VFA club delegates felt that the throw-pass had outlived its novelty, and was no longer serving as an effective drawcard for the VFA.

-The 1949 Grand Final on Saturday 1 October was the final senior VFA game played under throw-pass rules: Williamstown 10.5 (65) defeated Oakleigh 8.14 (62) at the St Kilda Cricket Ground before a crowd of 40,000.
+The 1949 grand final on Saturday 1 October was the final senior VFA game played under throw-pass rules: Williamstown 10.5 (65) defeated Oakleigh 8.14 (62) at the St Kilda Cricket Ground before a crowd of 40,000.